MasonGulu/ibm-cassette-maker/README.md

   * def seg = &h2000
   * bload"floppy",0
 * Play floppy.wav into your cassette input.
-  * Once the basic header plays you should see "Found floppy.M", let the file continue loading.
+  * Once the basic header plays you should see "floppy.M found", let the file continue loading.
 * Once the file finishes loading run the following commands.
   * o = 0
   * call o